wasilak/Query-Params-Parser/README.md

 - [x] deployment to Heroku
 - [x] using foreman
 - [ ] tests, tests, tests!
-- [ ] some kind of scheduler to clean URLs after fixed period of time
+- [ ] some kind of scheduler to clean URLs from DB after fixed period of time (expiration)